Find out how I did a camper door replacement fix for $1.67 instead of getting a new one! Easy fix that just takes a little bit of your time.

 The wood simply fell into place and was almost a perfect fit!

 My goodness.
-I think this is when I started to laugh and feel all amazing and genius like.
+I think this new rv door fix stage is when I started to laugh and feel all amazing and genius-like.
 Invincible even!
 This was going to happen!

 But… the wood needed some shaping.
 It was a tiny bit larger than the travel door opening.

-So I tried to sand it down with a palm sander, but it wasn’t heavy duty enough.
+So I tried to sand it down with an orbital sander, but it wasn’t heavy duty enough.

 Then I borrowed neighbour Otto’s belt sander.
 No again.